 Remember Norm and Bob?
 They once stood on a scaffolding hanging off a decrepit Second Empire dump in the city of my birth and banged on the thing until it was livable.
 Fantastic.
 Norm is still banging away, but only at furniture, and still worth looking at.
 But his old, original haunt has degenerated into advice on how to interview consultants you can hire to hire designers to assist you in finding feng shui necromancers who will aid you in finding a personal shopper to help you pick out fourteen gold faucets for the powder room off your conservatory turret.
 Jaysus, make something, will you?

 Our internet friend the Instapundit champions this cause, and good on him for it.
-But he linked yesterday to Popular Mechanics' advice on how to "be handy," and I didn't know whether to laugh, or cry, or what.
+But he linked yesterday to Popular Mechanics' advice on how to "be handy," [Editor's Note: Amusingly, the link is dead now but it goes to a list of 10 other identical lists] and I didn't know whether to laugh, or cry, or what.
 It reminded me of so many customers I'd seen in construction, desperately trying to convince their wives they were good with their hands, too, after their wives looked out the window at the addition being built on their house, and saw the sidewaller with his shirt off.

 Popular Mechanics telling you you'll be "handy" if you change the handle on your shovel, or learn to solder a circuit board.
 Priceless.

 By the way; the "shovel" pictured by PM would never be called that by anybody that wielded one.
-It's a spade.
+It's a pointed shovel, but everyone calls it a spade.
+A flat shovel is an entirely different animal.
 And if you worked for a living you'd buy another one because a new one is cheaper than a handle.
 The handy part is digging with it properly, and knowing how to sharpen the nose with a file, and what kind of linseed oil to put on it in the fall so it doesn't rust.

 OK, enough carping.
 Here's what you need to be able to do to be handy.